 Smartphones and tablets are great tools for productivity in the workforce.
 However, they can cause security concerns.
-How can you allow your employees the flexibility to work from anywhere with their own devices while protecting from the dangers of hackers and cybercrime?
+How can you allow your employees the flexibility to work from anywhere with their own devices, while protecting from the dangers of hackers and cybercrime?
 The solution is a BYOD mobile policy so that employees know how to keep work data safe and secure.

 - Use the latest versions of software and firmware.
 The latest versions will have patches and fixes for known bugs and security loopholes.
 Using outdated versions gives hackers a backdoor to your network.

 - Immediately report lost or stolen devices.
 Make sure that in the event of loss or theft, employees are letting you know quickly so that your sensitive business data doesn’t fall into the wrong hands.
 Make sure you have a strategy in place for wiping the data from the phone.
 Apple phones can be erased through Find My iPhone.
-Android phones can be erased through android.com/find.
+Android phones can be cleared through android.com/find.

-You can allow BYOD within your organization, but only by using a well-structured policy.
-Dr. Engin Kirda, with malware protection provider Lastline, told ZDNet, “Devices should not be able to directly access sensitive resources, and access should only be allowed to some organizational resources through VPNs.”
+You can allow BYOD within your organization, but only by using a well-structured BYOD mobile policy.
+Dr. Engin Kirda, with malware protection provider Lastline, told ZDNET, “Devices should not be able to directly access sensitive resources, and access should only be allowed to some organizational resources through VPNs.”